5 Mistakes to Avoid When Choosing the Best TEFL Course

 Remember, a TEFL course is a teaching course.
 Think about it, no legitimate course that qualifies you to teach in schools across the globe is going to be a ‘steal’ money-wise.
 So, listen to our advice and don’t cut corners when it comes to investing in yourself.
 If you do, you will only have to purchase another course later down the line with a trusted provider.

 Mistake # 5 Thinking an in-class course is better than an online course

-If 2020 has shown us anything, it’s that online learning is in and face-to-face learning has been put on the backburner.
-Face-to-face lessons may seem better because of the physical presence of a teacher and being able to do practical lessons under their supervision.
+If 2020 has shown us anything, it’s that online learning is in and face-to-face learning is out.
+Face-to-face lessons may seem better because of the physical presence of a teacher.
 But there’s nothing to prove that face-to-face courses are better than online ones.

 Many TEFL providers will try to convince you that you will not be on the same level playing field as your teaching counterparts if you choose to do an online course rather than a face-to-face.
 However, this is simply not the case.
 Usually, they just want you to pay for the more expensive in-house training course.

 To put it simply, the content in both courses is the same, the theory is the same and the support is the same.
 However, when you do the online course, you can do it from anywhere in the world, at your own pace and whenever you want.
 If you’re still worried about not having done teaching practice, then you can sign up for the10 Hour Virtual TEFL Coursewhere you can practice your teaching skills with one of our experienced TEFL tutors in real-time.